 NB: Typically students in Years 0-2 are working at NZ Curriculum Level 1, Years 3-4 students are working at NZ Curriculum Level 2, Years 5-6 students are working at NZ Curriculum Level 3, Years 7-8 students are working at NZ Curriculum Level 4

-To keep parents/caregivers up-to-date a School Newsletter is produced every Tuesday and is available via Skool Loop, our school website or emailed home (upon request).
+To keep parents/caregivers up-to-date a School Newsletter is produced every Tuesday and is available via Skool Loop (download from Google Play or the App Store), our school website or emailed home (upon request).
 Newsletters from the Board of Trustees are also published throughout the year as the need arises.

 Classroom teachers send home notices called “Class Updates” at the start of each term outlining learning programmes, and information about special events as necessary.

 Parent Information and Education Opportunities

 Opportunities to keep up-to-date with curriculum, teaching programmes and new school initiatives maybe offered throughout the school year.
 Such events are published in the school newsletter.

 Appointments to discuss any issues affecting your child can be made by phoning the school office and requesting the staff member to contact you to arrange a convenient time to meet.
 Any concerns about your child should be addressed through the classroom teacher in the first instance.